• Skip to primary navigation

 Instructions

 • Add all ingredients into a blender.
 Blend until smooth (it took about 3 minutes in my blender).
-Let batter rest while you preheat waffle iron (this helps the batter to thicken slightly).
+Let batter rest while you preheat waffle iron.
+This helps the batter to thicken slightly.

 • Grease waffle maker with non-stick cooking spray.
 Pour about ⅓ cup batter into each waffle plate and cook according to manufactures instructions until golden.
-(I cooked for 4 minutes in my waffle iron).

-Remove waffles onto a plate and repeat with remaining batter.
+• Remove waffles onto a plate and repeat with remaining batter.

 Notes